Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Genuine Multipartite entanglement in a Weighted Graph State

-By calculating GGM numerically upto $N=16$, we find that the maximum eigenvalue always comes from the single-site reduced density matrices.
-Combining both analytical and numerical results, the closed form of GGM for the WGS, by diagonalizing the single-site density matrix in Eq. (\ref{eq:single_site}), can be given as
+By calculating GGM numerically upto $N=14$, we find that the maximum eigenvalue always comes from the single-site reduced density matrices as shown in Appendix \ref{sec:WGS_GGM}.
+Combining both the analytical and the numerical results, the closed form of GGM for the WGS, by diagonalizing the single-site density matrix in Eq. (\ref{eq:single_site}), can be given as

 where $z$ is the range of the interaction, which can also be referred to as the coordination number.
-Note that for all-to-all connected lattice, we have $1\leq z \leq N-1$.
+Note that for the all-to-all connected lattice, we have $1\leq z \leq N-1$.

-{\bf Remark 1.} Unavoidable period exists in the weighted graph state if all the weights are rational numbers ($\mathbb{Q}$). \begin{proof} The product of cosines can be written as a sum of cosines.
+{\bf Remark 1.} An unavoidable period exists in the weighted graph state if all the weights are rational numbers ($\mathbb{Q}$). \begin{proof} The product of cosines can be written as a sum of cosines.
 For a WGS with the GGM contribution from the site $p$, with weights $J_{pj}$ of different sites $j$, GGM can be expressed as

-where $\mathcal{S}$ is a set of $N$-bit strings with the first bit as $0$.
+where $\mathcal{S}$ is a set of $N$-bit strings with the first bit as zero.
 Therefore, the cardinality of $\mathcal{S}$ is $2^{N-1}$.
-The total sum over $\mathcal{S}$ denotes the different possible summations that arise in the conversion of product of cosines to sum of cosines.
+The total sum over $\mathcal{S}$ denotes the different possible summations that arise in the conversion of the product of cosines to the sum of cosines.

 The sum of cosines has a period which is the lowest common multiple of all the arguments in cosines.
-Therefore, the weights $J_{pi}\in\mathbb{Q}$, $\mathcal{G}$ is periodic in $t$, which in the case of $\alpha=1$, scales as $O(N!)$. \end{proof}
+Therefore, the weights $J_{pi}\in\mathbb{Q}$ and $\mathcal{G}$ is periodic in $t$, which in the case of $\alpha=1$ scales as $O(N!)$. \end{proof}

-{\bf Remark 2.} The weighted graph state has no period if $\alpha$ is not an integer in $1$D.
+{\bf Remark 2.} The weighted graph state has no period if $\alpha$ is not an integer in one dimension.

 \begin{proof} If $\alpha\notin\mathbb{N}$, $J_{pi}\notin\mathbb{Q}$, which follows from the Eq. (\ref{eq:cos_sum}), shows that $\mathcal{G}$ is aperiodic. \end{proof}